Nation's toxic chemicals law fails to protect us

 “After nearly 40 years without a cop on the chemical beat, it will take time to fix this problem,” Denison says, “but the new law will set us firmly on that course.”

-What else is EDF doing to make chemicals safer?
+What other steps can make chemicals safer?

 How can I help?